airhorns/airhorns.github.com/.themes/journal/source/_posts/2014-12-27-neat-algorithms-paxos.markdown

 <div id="prepare_right_demo">
   <div class="viz"></div>
-  <i>The above demo uses proper Paxos processes which examine the sequence number of the incoming proposal to figure out weather or not to actually prepare to accept the new value in tow.
+  <i>The above demo uses proper Paxos processes which examine the sequence number of the incoming proposal to figure out whether or not to actually prepare to accept the new value in tow.
 All the processes disambiguate properly, and consensus could be reached!</i>
 </div>

 <br class="break" />